Frequently Asked Questions

 USABC has previously funded two programs with the same company at the same time, but there is a high bar to pass to demonstrate that the work being performed is not duplicative, and that there are sufficient resources at the company to support multiple programs.

-Can we be a partner in multiple RFPIs in the same category (eg. 2 distinct proposals for the EV Cell RFPI) if we are not the lead for that proposal? (our efforts would not be duplicative as each cell chemistry needs a specific electrolyte formulation)
+Can we be a partner in multiple RFPIs in the same category (eg, 2 distinct proposals for the EV Cell RFPI) if we are not the lead for that proposal? (our efforts would not be duplicative as each cell chemistry needs a specific electrolyte formulation)

 USABC has previously funded two programs with the same company at the same time, but there is a high bar to pass to demonstrate that the work being performed is not duplicative, and that there are sufficient resources at the company to support multiple programs.